acbilson/chaos-content/plants/technology/use-http-response-objects.md

 {{< /highlight >}}

 Consumption of this kind of API is straightforward and reduces the amount of error handling necessary in the front-end code.
 I don't know that I'd recommend this for writing a library to read data from the file share, but for a web API, absolutely.
 Thoughts?

+If you're using TypeScript like my example above, read on to find that {{< backref src="/conditional-and-union-types-are-better" >}}.